Webster's Unabridged Dictionary - Letter M - Page 3

 Madrona apple (n.)
 One of the red berries borne by the madrone.

-Madrona, madrona, Madrono (n.)
+Madrona, Madrona, Madrono (n.)
 (Bot.)
 A small evergreen tree or shrub ({Arbutus Menziesii}), of Pacific North America, having a smooth bark, thick glossy leathery leaves, and edible orange-red berries, which are often called {madro[~n]a apples}; the wood is used for furniture and the bark for tanning.
 [Written also {madro[~n]o}.]

 Syn: madrona, manzanita, {Arbutus menziesii}.

-Madrono (n.)
+Madrona (n.)
 Evergreen tree of the Pacific coast of North America having glossy leathery leaves and orange-red edible berries; wood used for furniture and bark for tanning [syn: {madrona}, {madrono}, {manzanita}, {Arbutus menziesii}].

 Maegbote (n.)
 Alt. of Magbote.

 Maelstrom (n.)
 A celebrated whirlpool on the coast of Norway.
+Hence: any large or powerful whirlpool.

 Maenad (n.)
 A Bacchante; a priestess or votary of Bacchus.